Indian-otaku/100-days-of-code/log.md

 **Thoughts:** Finally started Java in college today, was more easier than I initially thought it'll be.
 Discrete maths is unlike the maths i know from general engineering maths and damn its easy.
 Didnt progress much in ml today but changed my approach from bottom up to top down.
 Thats because I temporarily saw my growth rate declining, also people generally prefer top down because its easy to deal with.
 Probably might start Kaggling from tomorrow onwards.

 **Link to work:** Found this [site](https://machinelearningmastery.com/) for learning ml today.

+### Day 4: November 16, 2021

+**Today's Progress**:
+* *Self learn:* Started Kaggle course.
+* *College:* Logic system design started, did some C programs.

+**Thoughts:** Didnt progress much today but np atleast it wasnt a total rest.
+Visited college library for the first time and found some great books about deep learning, but didnt find any about machine learning.
+Ah well np I intend on buying one for myself so yeah np...

+**Link to work:** No link today